ecbsdmx/milliws/README.md

-# Heimdallr
+# MilliWS

-Heimdallr is a tool that monitors the performance and the reliability of SDMX 2.1 RESTful web services.
+MilliWS is a tool that monitors the performance and the reliability of SDMX 2.1 RESTful web services.
 It does so by allowing users to create queries, which are then executed on a regular basis.
-In addition, Heimdallr offers aggregated statistics about the reliability and the performance of the web services being monitored.
+In addition, MilliWS offers aggregated statistics about the reliability and the performance of the web services being monitored.

 Additional information about SDMX can be found on the [SDMX website](http://sdmx.org "Link to the SDMX website").